 The best way to start saving for a home is to actually start saving!
 Open an account and start allocating money from your paycheck to this account.

 If you can only do $50 a month, then commit to it!
 Just like most savings plans, starting can be the hardest part.
 Once you begin putting money aside and stay consistent, that number will start adding up quicker than you realize.

 Amy Wegenaar told The New York Times how she saved up to buy her own place while barely paying for her Lower East Side apartment.
 She started by saving $400 a month from her paychecks, and putting any raises and bonuses in this account.
 Within the next year she had saved nearly $10,000.
-Every penny counts when it comes to saving money.

 Learn more about how to start saving here.